Consumer protection

 In July 2017 an extended panel of justices of the Supreme Court upheld an appeal, vacating the District Court decision.
 It was held that the defenses provided by the Class Action Law to state authorities do not apply to the mobile carriers, although the carriers transferred the collected tax to the tax authorities.
 It was further held that Value Added Tax does not apply to pre purchased communication services rendered abroad.

-In February 2020 the parties reached a settlement.
-According to the settlement, the court will set the compensation to the class members, in the range between 40% and 70% of the VAT charge.
+In August 2021 a settlement agreement was approved.
+According to the settlement, the court had set the compensation to the class members on 60% of the VAT charge.

 Fattal v.
 Cellcom, Greenberg v.
 Cellcom